The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 And there's plenty of it, by the way, from Obamacare.

-And Pelosi's, oh no, we're not supporting that.
+And Pelosi's, oh, no, we're not supporting that.

 Why?

-That's gonna hurt women.
+That's going to hurt women.

-Here's breaking news the way the AP is reporting this.
+This is the way the AP is reporting this.

 House ignores Obama's veto threat.

-OK's bill keeping federal student loan interest rates from doubling.
+Okay's bill keeping federal student loan interest rates from doubling.

 I'm assuming so.